domvwt/msc-thesis/thesis/thesis.md

 The GNN architecture search spaces for this study are simple compared to the realm of possible model architectures.
 Investigating developments such as Jumping Knowledge layers [@xuRepresentationLearningGraphs2018] and the prospect of using different aggregation functions for each edge type may reveal further improvements in model performance, or the possibility of training equally performant models with fewer parameters.

-It is also possible to restate the task in this study as one of edge classification.
-The motivation for framing the problem as one of node classification is primarily to facilitate comparison with traditional ML benchmark models, which require a relational tabular data structure rather than an adjacency matrix. @duanAANEAnomalyAware2020 proposes Anomaly Aware Network Embedding (AANE) and demonstrates performance on real-world datasets.
+It is possible to restate the task in this study as one of edge classification.
+The motivation for framing the problem as one of node classification is primarily to facilitate comparison with traditional ML benchmark models, which require a tabular data structure. @duanAANEAnomalyAware2020 proposes Anomaly Aware Network Embedding (AANE) and demonstrates performance on real-world datasets.
 If successful on the anomalous business ownership detection task, the results would be useful for fraud detection, as the model should be able to identify anomalous edges, rather than identifying entire nodes as anomalous.

-> Add note on learnable and exotic aggregation functions, lstm, powermean, softmax, etc.
-> @liDeeperGCNAllYou2020

-> Batching the dataset would allow for use of learanble aggregation functions and attention mechanisms

 ### Datasets and Simulation Strategies

-It is surprising to see that the GNN performance on the anomaly detection task is so strong, given that the anomaly generation process did not follow any pattern or established logic.
-Indeed, it was expected that more of the anomalies would have appeared very similar to the genuine relationships of the majority class and that the model would have struggled to distinguish between the two.

 The random assignment of anomalous edges makes it difficult to reason about the models’ performance, and it would be interesting to investigate the performance of the models on a dataset where the anomalies are generated in a more controlled manner.
-Trying alternative simulation strategies could help to understand under what conditions the GNN models can detect anomalies and where they struggle.
+Investigating alternative simulation strategies could help to understand under what conditions the GNN models can detect anomalies and where they struggle.
 It could also be worth performing the same anomaly simulation and identification exercise on established benchmark datasets, such as the Cora citation network [@mccallumAutomatingConstructionInternet2000], to see if the results are consistent.

 The ICIJ dataset is another potential source of data for training a business ownership anomaly classifier.
 Several difficulties would need to be overcome, not least of which is linking this data to another source of legitimate company relationships to serve as negative fraud examples.
 This is a significant challenge because the companies listed by ICIJ are registered in various legal jurisdictions.
-However, having a known set of positive fraud examples would help build the external validity of any subsequent study and offer valuable insight into business ownership fraud.
+However, having a known set of positive fraud examples would help build the external validity of any subsequent study and offer valuable insight into these models' potential for detecting fraud.

 \newpage